Getting started for guests

 - Share files and conversations

 - Learn shortcuts and commands

-Tip: Look out for the Who can use this feature? box at the top of our Help Center articles to be sure you can access certain features and functionality with your guest role.
+Tip: Look out for the Who can use this feature? box at the top of our Help Centre articles to make sure you can access certain features and functionality with your guest role.

-Every company uses Slack differently, and the company that invited you to their workspace may have their own set of guidelines for you to follow.
+Every company uses Slack differently, and the company that invited you to their workspace might have their own set of guidelines for you to follow.
 To learn more, here’s some handy resources:

 Hello!
 Our support team are available 24/7 and always happy to help.
 Get in touch with us if you ever need a hand!

 Note: If you’re a workspace owner or admin, learn more about inviting guests to your workspace or Enterprise Grid org.